 - The number of cores is how many physical cores there are within a CPU (how many operations it can run simultaneously).

 Whether a higher frequency or higher core count is faster depends on how well a program is designed to take advantage of multiple CPU cores.
-In the case of AutoCAD, the vast majority of the software is only single threaded so it is only able to utilize a single core of the CPU.
-For this reason, our general recommendation when choosing a CPU is to simply go with a model that has a high frequency.
-For current generation CPUs, the fastest CPU for general AutoCAD use is the Intel Core i7 6700K which operates with a base clock of 4.0 GHz and a maximum Turbo Boost clock of 4.2 GHz.
-If you are looking for an ultra-reliable workstation, the Intel Xeon E3-1275 is slightly slower with a maximum Turbo Boost clock of 4.0GHz, but allows for the use of technology such as ECC (error correcting) RAM.
+In the case of AutoCAD, the majority of the software is only single threaded so it is only able to utilize a single core of the CPU.
+For this reason, our general recommendation when choosing a processor is to get the highest frequency.
+For current generation CPUs, that is Intel's Core i9 12900K or i7 12700K, both of which offer high clock speeds alongside a good number of cores (for multitasking, etc).

-The only exception to the single thread limitation in AutoCAD are 2D Regeneration and Mental Ray rendering (source).
-2D Regeneration is not an especially intensive task (so it should not really be a consideration when choosing a CPU) but if you do even a moderate amount of rending using Mental Ray you may want to consider choosing a higher core count CPU.
-In this case, we recommend looking at our CPU-based Rendering workstations which are specifically designed for rendering engines such as Mental Ray
+The only exceptions to the single thread limitation in AutoCAD are 2D Regeneration and Mental Ray rendering (source).
+2D Regeneration is not an especially intensive task, so it should not really be a consideration when choosing a CPU, but if you do a lot of rending using Mental Ray you may want to choose a higher core count CPU.
+In this case, we recommend looking at our various Rendering workstations instead.

 Video Card (GPU)

 For AutoCAD, the video card is what handles displaying the 2D and 3D models on the screen.
-However, typically only 3D models require anything more than a basic GPU, so if you will only be working with 2D models only then you are better off saving money on the GPU and putting that money towards a faster CPU, SSD, or more RAM.
+Only 3D models require anything more than a basic GPU, though, so if you will only be working with 2D models then you are better off saving money on the GPU and putting that money towards a faster CPU, SSD, or more RAM.

-If you will be working with 3D models, we recommend using a workstation NVIDIA Quadro card.
+Either way, we recommend using a workstation NVIDIA Quadro card.
 Mainstream GeForce cards can technically get you better performance for your dollar, although the downside is that they are not officially certified for use in AutoCAD by Autodesk.
-Because of this, we highly recommend using a Quadro card in any professional environment to ensure that you will be able to get full support from Autodesk if you every have a software issue.
+Because of this, we highly recommend using a Quadro card in any professional environment to ensure that you will be able to get full support from Autodesk if you ever have a software issue.

 In most situations, the faster the video card the better performance (in terms of frames per second) you will get when working with a 3D model.
-However, we have found that except in extreme situation, there is little to no noticeable benefit to using anything faster than a Quadro M4000.
-AutoCAD is also very light on VRAM usage, so there is no reason to get a card that has more than ~2GB of VRAM for strictly AutoCAD use.
+However, we have found that, except in extreme situations, there is little to no noticeable benefit to using anything faster than a mid-range NVIDIA Professional card.
+A solid go-to option is the RTX A4000, but for many users even that may be overkill - especially those dealing more with 2D than 3D workflows.
+AutoCAD is also very light on VRAM usage, so there is no reason to pay out for a card with lots of VRAM for strictly AutoCAD use.

 While the exact amount of RAM you need is going to depend on the size and complexity of the model you will be working with, we generally recommend a minimum of 16GB for all our systems.
 AutoCAD (including Mental Ray rendering) is actually fairly light on RAM requirements and Autodesk only recommends 8GB of RAM.
-However, given the relatively low cost of RAM - and the fact that most users tend to have more than just AutoCAD running on their system - we feel that 16GB is a great starting point.
-If you will be working with very large models or having a large number of files open at the same time, however, you may consider upgrading to 32GB or more.
+However, given the relatively low cost of RAM - and the fact that most users tend to have more than just AutoCAD running on their system - we feel that 32GB is a great starting point.

 Storage (Hard Drives)